eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 .. note::
-     This QoS Policy concerns to |DomainParticipant| entities.
+     This QoS Policy applies to |DomainParticipant| entities.
      :raw-html:`<br />`
      It cannot be changed on enabled entities.